-Whether you’re taking an online course in order to make up credits or simply trying to get ahead, taking an online class along with your regular courses requires a lot of diligence and determination.
+Whether you’re taking an online course to get ahead, or this is the route your school or college has taken in response to the COVID pandemic, taking an online coursework requires a lot of diligence and determination.

-While it is important not to underestimate the amount of time and work you’ll need to put into your class, know that you can do it - and do it very well - once you know the basics.
+While it is important not to underestimate the amount of time and work you’ll need to put into your class, know that you can do it - and do it very well - once you get the hang of the e-learning basics.

-Each program has a certain way of presenting information to you and a specific lesson structure set for you to follow.
+Each learning platform or program has a certain way of presenting information to you and a specific lesson structure for you to follow.
 Since most of the lessons are set up the same way and, the sooner you familiarize yourself with the programs and lesson structures, the faster you will be able to complete the course.

-Knowing what to expect from the lessons also helps you get motivated for working on it and also helps you know how much time to schedule to complete various tasks.
+Knowing what to expect from the lessons boosts your motivation and helps you to establish a personal time schedule to complete your homework tasks.

 Create a schedule.

-Planning out how long you are going to give yourself to complete various tasks and assignments helps keep you on track and prevents procrastinating.
-It gives you a chance to prioritize everything you need to complete for your online class and makes sure you have enough time to do all of it – and do it well.
+Planning out how long you are going to give yourself to complete various tasks and assignments helps you stay on track and eliminates your odds of procrastination.

-Oftentimes there will be something within your course instructions that you need to get or complete before you start the actual course or lesson.
-Don’t leave this to the last minute!
+Oftentimes there will be something within your course instructions that you need to purchase or complete before you start the course or lesson.
+Don’t overlook this or make it a last-minute discovery!

-I know it sounds like something you hear all the time, but procrastination is your worst enemy when you’re trying to complete an online class.
-It can be so easy to push it off, but it’s not worth all the stress and worry it causes down the line.
-Even just pushing it off an hour or two can really hurt.
-Remember, the longer you wait, the harder it is to sit down and get it done.
+Online assignments are easy to push it off, but it’s not worth all the stress and worry it can cause later.
+Remember, the longer you wait, the harder it is to push forward and get it done.

 Make your textbook your new best friend.

-Online courses that are paired with a specific textbook are going to ask for information that may be hard to find in the same format online.
-This same information can be easily found in the textbook.
+Online courses that are paired with a specific textbook may ask for information that's hard to find online.
+When what you’re looking for is right in front of you—hello, textbook!
 For example, timelines and dates that are easily found in one page of a history textbook could be spread across a dozen online sources.

 In the case of online classes, it truly does pay off to complete your assigned readings.
-Sometimes, the questions or answers featured in the course are quoted directly from the book, or are worded very similarly.
+Sometimes, the questions or answers featured in the course are quoted directly from the book or are worded similarly.

 Celebrate your accomplishment!

-When you finally hit that last submission link, it’s time to celebrate your accomplishment!
+When you finally hit submit and/or your semester or class is over, it’s time to celebrate your accomplishment!